-Over the course of your 15 months in the program, you will have the opportunity to experience essential communication, management and safety skills, all of which are vital to students preparing for a career in medicine.
+Over the course of your 12 months in the program, you will have the opportunity to experience essential communication, management and safety skills, all of which are vital to students preparing for a career in the health profession.
 As a result, we created a series of workshops that will build upon these skills.
-In addition, the Simulation Center will be used mock admissions interviews in preparation for applying to medical school.

-In order to prepare for medical school interviews, you will have the opportunity to do mock interviews with CMSRU faculty, staff and students in the Simulation Center.
+In order to prepare for medical school interviews, you will have the opportunity to do mock interviews with CMSRU faculty and staff.
 These mock interviews will allow you the opportunity to practice an interview and to receive feedback on your performance.
 Additionally, the mock interviews will be video recorded and you will have the chance to review your performance in order to self-reflect upon the process and to identify additional ways that you may improve.

 Communication Workshop (Styles of Communications & Skills for Clinic)